eatontarbell/Latin-101/hw4.md

 5. What case does Latin use to name the subject of a verb?
 - Latin uses
 ---
+Use these dictionary entries to answer the following questions:
 - amor, amoris m: “love”
 - canis, canis m or f: “dog”
 - deus, dei m: god